Hernia Mesh Failure

 A 2024 study published in the journal Cureus found that 17.2% of 274 hernia repair surgery patients experienced complications, with obesity and diabetes being significant risk factors.

 Comorbidities, especially Type 2 diabetes, were associated with a higher likelihood of complications.
-To reduce the risk of hernia mesh failure, maintaining a healthy diet and exercise routine, as well as not smoking, can be beneficial.
+To reduce the risk of hernia mesh failure, maintaining a healthy diet and exercise routine, as well as avoiding smoking, can be beneficial.

 Hernia Mesh Failure Lawsuits

 Hernia mesh lawsuits claimed patients developed serious or painful complications after surgery.
-Some hernia mesh products faced recall due to higher-than-average failure rates.
+Some hernia mesh products have faced recall due to higher-than-average failure rates.

 Hernia mesh manufacturers who have issued recalls or market withdrawals include Ethicon, Atrium and Bard Davol.
 Certain mesh brands named in lawsuits, such as Physiomesh Flexible Composite Mesh, have had higher rates of hernia recurrence.
 Ethicon pulled it from the market in 2016.